marafathussain/ML_book_easy/chapters/chapter2.md

 **Next Steps:**

-With clean, properly prepared data, you're now ready to:
+With clean, properly prepared data, you are now ready to:
 - Apply machine learning algorithms (Chapter 3)
 - Evaluate model performance with appropriate metrics
 - Interpret results in biological context
 - Deploy models for real-world predictions

-**Remember:** In machine learning, "garbage in, garbage out" is not just a saying, it's a fundamental truth.
+**Remember:** In machine learning, "garbage in, garbage out" is not just a saying, it is a fundamental truth.
 The time you invest in proper data preparation will pay dividends in model performance and scientific validity.
-Good data preparation is not glamorous, but it's the foundation upon which all successful machine learning projects are built.
+Good data preparation is not glamorous, but it is the foundation upon which all successful machine learning projects are built.

 ## 2.12 Further Reading and Resources

 **Books:**
 - McKinney, W. (2022). *Python for Data Analysis, 3rd Edition*.
-O'Reilly Media.
+O areilly Media.
 - VanderPlas, J. (2016). *Python Data Science Handbook*.
-O'Reilly Media.
+O areilly Media.
 - Bruce, P., Bruce, A., & Gedeck, P. (2020). *Practical Statistics for Data Scientists*.
-O'Reilly Media.
+O areilly Media.

 **Papers on Missing Data:**
 - Little, R. J., & Rubin, D. B. (2019). *Statistical Analysis with Missing Data, 3rd Edition*.
 Wiley.